usnistgov/hiperc/README.md

 partial exposure (rather than the entire left and right walls) to produce an inhomogeneous workload and highlight numerical errors at the boundaries.

-If your simulation results do not look like this, or if your final ```wrss``` deviates from the expected value, something may be wrong with the installation, hardware, or implementation.
-Please [file an issue]( https://github.com/usnistgov/phasefield-accelerator-benchmarks/issues) and share what happened.
-You might have found a bug!
+If your compiler returns warnings or errors, your simulation results do not look like this, or if your final ```wrss``` deviates from the expected value, something may be wrong with the installation, hardware, or implementation.
+Please [file an issue](
+https://github.com/usnistgov/phasefield-accelerator-benchmarks/issues) and share
+what happened.
+You probably found a bug!

 ## Contributions and Contact